StefanIvemo/stefanivemo.github.io/_posts/2020-10-14-Introducing Azure Virtual WAN Playground.md

 Summary
 ------
 Hope you find this useful!
-Stay tuned for a deep dive into how to deploy Virtual WAN using templates and how to avoid your deployment from failing!
+Stay tuned for a deep dive into how to deploy Virtual WAN using templates and how to avoid your deployment from failing.
+In the meantime start deploying your Virtual WAN Playground!

+<a class="github-button" href="https://github.com/StefanIvemo/vwan-playground" aria-label="Azure Virtual WAN Playground!">Azure Virtual Wan Playground!</a>

 <script src="https://utteranc.es/client.js"
         repo="StefanIvemo/stefanivemo.github.io"